Trees in Camden FAQ

 You will need to Register for an NSW Planning Portal account to start an application to Prune/Remove Trees and Vegetation.

-In most cases you will require a Tree Permit, except where the vegetation is exempt, located in a heritage area or it has high biodiversity values.
+In most cases you will require a Tree Permit, except where the vegetation is exempt.
+If your property located in a heritage area or has been identified as having high biodiversity value a Development Application (DA) may be required.
 In some cases, your application may not be able to be determined by Council and may need to go to the Native Vegetation Panel.

 What can I do if I disagree with a Council decision on my application?

+Once a determination has been issued it cannot be amended or reviewed by Council.
 It’s important to note the findings relate to the tree health and condition at the time of the assessment.
-If there is a significant change you can contact Council for more information, however you will not be able to make a similar application for a period of 12 months.
+If there is a meaningful change to the tree you should reapply for a permit providing this information.

-If you are dissatisfied with a decision made by Council, you can appeal to the Land and Environment Court within three months after the date on which you receive the determination.
+If you are dissatisfied with the determination, you can appeal to the Land and Environment Court within three months of the determination.

 How long will it take to get a permit?

-Applications may take up to 28 days to process after payment has been received.
+Council will assess your application within 28 days after payment has been received.
 This includes an inspection by a qualified Council arborist and completion of the assessment process.

 Can I request planting of a street tree?